.Cold winter camp was not my favourite until I completed my current set up to keep myself warm in those nights.

 #2.
 Heated blanket & sleep arrangement

 Then it’s my sleeping bag.
-I know a lot of you will bring up some super expensive lightweight dawn sleeping bag. personally, I’m not a fan of the mummy-style sleeping bag.
+I know a lot of you will bring up some super expensive lightweight down sleeping bags.
+I’m not a fan of the mummy-style sleeping bag.
 I find it annoying when the bag turns with you like a worm.
 And some of them just make me feel like suffocating in a plastic bag.

-Otherwise, you can use a power bank like my Goal Zero yeti 500x.
+Otherwise, you can use a portable power station like Jackery.

 #3.
 Heated apparel

-There are quite a few selections for heated vest and jacket, Milwaukee has their heating jacket that takes M12 battery.
-But most brands take USB power bank.
+There are quite a few selections for heated vests and jackets, Milwaukee has a heating jacket that takes an M12 battery.
+But most brands take USB power banks.

 Press the button and you’re good to go.
 I find it most effective when you have another layer on top.
 Kind of like insulation for the heating vest itself so you get to keep most of the warmth.